nadamaher1/Fraud_Detection-/README.md

 ### **Phase 8: Final Testing**
-**What we did**: Evaluated the best model on completely unseen test data for final performance assessment
+**What we did**: The selected model will be evaluated on unseen test data to measure its final performance using the prepared script.

-**Why this matters**: This gives us an honest estimate of how the model will perform in the real world.
+**Why this matters**: This gives us a precised estimatimation of how the model will perform in the real world.

 **Files**: `test_model.py`
 **Outputs**: `test_results.json`, `test_classification_report.txt`, `test_*.png`